Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 ## ServerHello

-As was mentioned in the previous section, hosts that receive a TLS 1.3 connection where the ClientHello has an extension of type "transparency_revocation" with a properly formed `extension_data` field have the option of providing an inclusion proof for their certificate chain.
-When the inclusion proof builds on top of a previously-shown provisional inclusion proof, the PSK input to the TLS key schedule must be set appropriately for the connection to succeed.
+Servers that receive a TLS 1.3 ClientHello with an extension of type "transparency_revocation", where the `extension_data` field is properly formed, have the option of providing an inclusion proof for their certificate chain.
+Servers SHOULD preferentially respond with an inclusion proof from one of the Transparency Logs that the client advertised a `provisional` tree head type for, provided that an acceptable proof is readily available.
+When doing so, the server needs to signal to the client to set its PSK input to the TLS key schedule appropriately by using the following extension:

-If the host intends to provide a proof of inclusion (provisional or not) from a Transparency Log where the client has advertised a `provisional` TreeHeadType in its ClientHello, the host MUST have an extension of type "transparency_revocation" in its ServerHello.
-The `extension_data` is the unique identifier of the Transparency Log:
+If the server intends to provide an inclusion proof (provisional or not) from a Transparency Log where the client has advertised a `provisional` TreeHeadType, the server MUST have an extension of type "transparency_revocation" in its ServerHello.
+The `extension_data` is the unique identifier of the Transparency
+Log:

 ~~~ tls
 uint16 transparency_log_id;